Java

 The Stitch Terminal SDK is designed for POS systems and other merchant-facing applications to seamlessly connect to payment terminals that process payments on Stitch.

 You create a session on a terminal by calling terminal.createSession(request, callback).
-The SDK returns a TerminalSession object with an ID, status, and outcome.
+The SDK returns a TerminalSession snapshot immediately (in PENDING), and the callback is invoked once the session reaches a terminal state (SUCCESS or FAILURE).

 Terminal

-The Terminal class allows the library to interface with different payment terminal implementations.
-Each terminal instance handles the specific communication protocol, message format, and behavior required by a particular terminal type or vendor (e.g. a VIPA terminal communicates with Verifone devices).
+The Terminal class allows the library to interface with payment terminal implementations.
+Each terminal instance handles the protocol required by the connected terminal.

 Creating a Terminal